Jacques Santini: Managerial career

 Santini replaced Roger Lemerre as France manager in 2002.

-He had already resigned from the position before Euro 2004, where France surprisingly lost to Greece in the quarter-final.
+He had already resigned from the position before Euro 2004, where France surprisingly lost to eventual champions Greece in the quarter-final.

 Santini took the managerial position at Premier League club Tottenham Hotspur after Euro 2004.

 He surprisingly announced his resignation after just 13 games.
 Officially, Santini left England due to personal problems, but it was widely reported that a series of disagreements with then Sporting Director Frank Arnesen led to his departure.

 Speaking in 2005, Santini said he quit partly because he felt agreements with the club were broken, but he admitted he "dug his own grave" by agreeing to join the club before the end of Euro 2004.

-He took the job of head coach of AJ Auxerre in Ligue 1 in 2005, but was sacked in 2006 due to his conflict with Vice-President of Auxerre Guy Roux.
+He took the job of head coach of AJ Auxerre in Ligue 1 in 2005, but was sacked in 2006 due to his conflict with vice-president of Auxerre Guy Roux.

 On 23 June 2008, Santini was linked with the vacant managerial position at Scottish Premier League club Hearts but he refused the offer.